Chatterbox TTS Voice Channel

 print("Audio saved to output_api1.mp3")Interface 2: Voice Cloning Interface (/v2/audio/speech_with_prompt)

-This interface requires uploading both text and a reference audio file in multipart/form-data format.
+This interface requires uploading both the text and a reference audio file using multipart/form-data format.

 import requests